 The blueberry is one of the few fruits native to North America.
 Native Americans used the berries and parts of the plant for medicine.
-Today, blueberries have a rockstar reputation among fruits; one popular claim is that blueberries help reduce age-related memory loss.
-It's too early to know whether that's true, but we do know they contain powerful phytochemicals called anthocyanins, which give these berries their blue color.
+Today, blueberries have a rockstar reputation among fruits; They contain powerful phytochemicals called anthocyanins, which give these berries their blue color.

 What's in Blueberries?

 Blueberries are an excellent source of vitamins C and K, manganese and a good source of dietary fiber.
 Blueberries are among the fruits highest in antioxidant power, largely due to their many phytochemicals:

 - Anthocyanins, catechins, quercetin, kaempferol and other flavonoids